C++: Strategy Pattern vs. Policy Based Design

 • Any dynamically allocated memory owned by this object can be released.

-• Any file handle open can be closed.
+• Any open file handle can be closed.

 • Any network connection can be closed.